 What Happened at Pompeii?

 In 79 A.D., the volcano Mount Vesuvius erupted.
-Located just south of Naples, the outburst destroyed two Roman cities near its slopes.
-The more famous settlement was Pompeii, which receives millions of tourists a year.
-The neighboring city of Herculaneum was similarly erased by Vesuvius and also yielded several bodies of people who couldn't escape the disaster.
+Located just south of Naples, the outburst destroyed two Roman cities located near its slopes.
+The more famous settlement was Pompeii.
+The neighbouring city of Herculaneum was similarly erased by Vesuvius.

 A Bath for Everyone